dcorking/hblog/posts/2017-03-12-my-practical-armenia.markdown

 See part two [here](./2017-03-14-my-practical-armenia-part-two)

+On mobile might need to scroll the pro-tip/anecdotes horizontally.

 # About me

 I don't want to waste too much time talking about myself so I will